secretstartups/handbook/support/internal-support/index.html.md

 The following channels are where GitLab Support can be found on Slack and are the best places to reach us, depending on what you need.

 - [#support_gitlab-com](https://gitlab.slack.com/messages/C4XFU81LG/) - This channel is specifically for the GitLab.com support team.
-They handle GitLab.com account and subscription support along with GitHost.
-It should be used if you have a quick question about the GitLab.com Support Team, specifically.
+They handle GitLab.com related tickets.
+It should be used if you have a quick question about the GitLab.com Support Team specifically.
 - [#support_self-managed](https://gitlab.slack.com/messages/support_self-managed/) - This channel is specifically for the self-managed support team.
 They handle self-managed production issues, triage bugs, and self-managed emergencies, among other things.
-- [#githost](https://gitlab.slack.com/messages/githost/) - This channel handles monitoring for GitHost instances.
+- [#support_licensing-subscription](https://gitlab.slack.com/messages/support_licensing-subscription/) - This channel handles license and subscription issues.
-- [#support_managers](https://gitlab.slack.com/messages/CBVAE1L48/) - This channel is specifically for support managers.
+- [#support_managers](https://gitlab.slack.com/messages/CBVAE1L48/) - This channel is for support managers including escalations.
 - [#feed_zd-gitlab-com](https://gitlab.slack.com/messages/CADGU8CG1/) - Feed of all GitLab.com Zendesk ticket activities.
 - [#feed_zd-self-managed](https://gitlab.slack.com/messages/C1CKSUTL5/) - Feed of all self-managed Zendesk ticket activities.